Data Bus Development For Governmental Corporation

 Stage 1: Planning

 During the first stage, our team studied the necessary documentation and organized workflow.
-After doing that, it became possible to move directly to the development phase itself.
+After doing that, it became possible to move directly to the development phase.

 Stage 2: The creation of web-service

 First of all, to create a full-fledged web service, our team discovered the capabilities of Apache Camel Frameworks.
-After all, we successfully built SOAP web services with Apache CXF.
+And after, we successfully built SOAP web services with Apache CXF.

 Stage 3: Data processing algorithm development